Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

-Big names like GE, Ford, and P&G poured about $1.3 trillion into digital transformation initiatives, 70% of which was wasted on failed programs.
-One of the reasons: failure to understand the concept of ‘digital transformation.’
+Big names like GE, Ford, and P&G are some notable failed digital transformation examples.
+These companies poured about $1.3 trillion into digital transformation initiatives, 70% of which was wasted on failed programs.
+One of the reasons: they didn’t truly understand the concept of “digital transformation.”

 A study says that 69% of people are either neutral or don’t feel confident when they are asked to explain the digital transformation to someone.

 Digital Transformation Definition:

 In today’s experience era, embarking upon a CX-led digital transformation journey is no longer a luxury, but a necessity for survival.
 However, to achieve this, you have to transform all areas of your business — culture, technology, and processes — by integrating them with the fuel of digital technology.
 What is Digital Transformation?